 - We only store your data - which can include personally identifiable information - to make Trillian work, and we don't store anything otherwise.
 This means we can always associate stored customer data back to actual product functionality; we don't randomly gather data on our customers to show them ads!

 - Our own IM network is privacy-conscious and requires you to give approval to each person that adds you to their list to help prevent spam.
 There are exceptions to this if you run Trillian at work, where your company may decide the makeup of your contact list.

-- We limit our use of web cookies (we're not using any as of this writing!) and other trackers (we use email-based trackers to know when you've read our emails) to the absolute bare minimum necessary to run the business.
+- We limit our use of web cookies (we use Google Analytics and Olark, both of which require cookies) and other trackers (we use email-based trackers to know when you've read our emails) to the absolute bare minimum necessary to run the business.

 - We don't run any third-party advertising in Trillian, although we occasionally advertise our own premium and business offerings.
 Not running third-party advertisements prevents other companies from tracking you in ways you might not consent to.

 - We comply with the GDPR and have self-certified under the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks for EU data transfers.
 We make no distinction between users in the EU and users anywhere else in the world, so all of our customers will benefit from any improvements we make to help us stay compliant with strict European laws and regulations.